-An honorary posthumous degree of Doctor of Medicine was bestowed upon the late Dr Kathleen Winning at a conferring of degrees ceremony on Wednesday, 14 June 1989 and accepted on her behalf by her grand-niece, Emily Toll.
+The honorary degree of Doctor of Medicine was bestowed posthumously upon the late Dr Kathleen Winning at a conferring of degrees ceremony on Wednesday, 14 June 1989 and accepted on her behalf by her grand-niece, Emily Toll.

 Speaking about Dr Winning's long-term interest in premature and sick babies, the Vice-Chancellor, Professor John Ward, said she was one of the outstanding forerunners in the science of neonatology.